by Vicki Spandel & Jeff Hicks

 Coming up on Gurus . . .

-Right after the Thanksgiving break, we’ll present Part 3 of our look at the Core of the Common Core.
-In December, I’ll be reviewing Tom Newkirk’s new book, Minds Made for Stories, an insightful look at the true nature of narrative; and in early January, we’ll look at Lesley Roessing’s Bridging the Gap, an exploration of using memoir to master Common Core skills—and make important links to the six traits.
-You won’t want to miss either one.
-Meantime, Jeff and I wish you the happiest of Thanksgivings.
+After the holiday break, I’ll review Tom Newkirk’s new book, Minds Made for Stories, an insightful look at the true nature of narrative, along with Lesley Roessing’s Bridging the Gap, an exploration of using memoir to master Common Core skills while making important links to the six traits.
+Until then, have a wonderful holiday.

-Thank you for coming.
-Please come often, and recommend our site to friends.
-And . . . to book your own personalized writing workshop featuring the 6 traits, Common Core Standards and the latest and greatest in young people’s literature, give us a call: 503-579-3034.
+Thank you for stopping by, and as always, we hope you will come often and bring friends.
+Please remember . . .
+To book your own writing workshop featuring the 6 traits, Common Core Standards and the latest and greatest in young people’s literature, give us a call: 503-579-3034.
 Meantime . . .
 Give every child a voice.

-For ready-to-go writing lessons on the topics covered in this and the preceding post, please check out the following resources:
+For ready-to-go writing lessons on the topics covered in this and the preceding posts, please check out . . .

 - The Write Traits Classroom Kits ©2010 by Vicki Spandel and Jeff Hicks.
 These NEW edition kits are closely aligned with the Common Core Standards, and feature ready-to-go lessons that will make teaching both traits and standards-based skills a breeze.
-Students love these lessons—you will, too.
 The kits are available for grades K through 8.
 To order or preview copies, please go to the following web address:

 Here you can preview the kits (through 13 videos featuring Jeff and Vicki), download a comprehensive brochure, download articles on assessment, writing process or the Common Core, or order grade specific kits (Just go to the Home page, and click on the red order button.)
-Note: For the closest connection to the Common Core, be sure to order our revised, Common Core aligned 2010 edition.
+Note: For the closest connection to the Common Core, be sure that your search takes you to the NEW Houghton Mifflin Harcourt home page for the kits, featuring our revised, Common Core aligned 2010 edition.